the-answerbook-project/answerbook-ui/README.md

 1. Run `nvm use` to ensure you're using the correct Node version.
 2. Run `npm install` to install dependencies (this will also setup commit hooks).

+## Running the application
+### In Docker
+#### With Docker-based postgres (recommended)
+1. For first run, do: `docker compose -f dev.docker-compose.yml up --build`
+2. After, use: `docker compose -f dev.docker-compose.yml up`

+#### With a local copy of Postgres
+1. For first run, do: `docker compose -f dev.local.docker-compose.yml up --build`
+2. After, use: `docker compose -f dev.local.docker-compose.yml up`

+For either, you might also want to pass in `-d` to run in detached mode.

+#### After startup
+1. Setup the database: `docker exec $(docker ps -qf "name=answerbook-ui-backend" | head -n1) poetry run alembic upgrade head`

 # Old README: Getting Started with Create React App